logaretm/vee-validate/docs/content/guide/composition-api/validation.md

 - `useField`: Creates a form field with its validation state, you will use this inside your custom input components.
 - `useForm`: Creates a vee-validate's form context and associates any fields created with `useField` inside the same component or its children with it automatically, which you will use to create custom form components and to manage your fields in general.

-There are tons of other composition API functions, check them out in the [API reference](/api/composition-helpers).
+There are other composition API functions, check them out in the [API reference](/api/composition-helpers).

 This is the most basic example with the composition API, you can create a simple field and validate it in a couple of lines: